 Wear (biodegradable) sunscreen and or a rashguard (link to shop).

-wear a hat and sunglasses.
-Bring a towel and your underwater camera if you have, or rent one for the trip!
+Wear a hat and sunglasses.
+Bring a towel and your underwater camera if you have one, or rent one for the trip!

 WHAT IS THE TRIP LIKE

-We leave early morning and we will go and search for the whale sharks.
+We leave early in the morning and we will go and search for the Whale Sharks.
 On a good day, we see hundreds!
-In pairs of two, you take several turns with a guide and swim with these Big Fish!
-Once done, we return to paradise and anchor on the #1 beach from Mexico and enjoy a swim and some fresh ceviche.
+In pairs of two, you take several turns with a guide and swim with these big fish!
+Once done, we return to paradise and anchor on the #1 beach in Mexico and enjoy a swim and some fresh ceviche.

 - Frequently Asked Questions -

 Q. Do We Always See Whale Sharks?